 Indulge in a buttery exotic appetizer as you descend into pure heaven.
+And, cave in.

 Firm nutty Maftoul with tangy herbal Middle-Eastern zaatar in a sweet vinegar dressing topped with pomegranate, pumpkin seeds and freshly chopped mint; Palestinian Pomegranate Pumpkin Seed Maftoul Salad.